skx/bfcc/README.md

 Each example has a `.bf` suffix, and there is a corresponding output file for each input to show the expected output.

 You can run `make test` to run all the scripts, and compare their generated output with the expected result.

-## Usage

-You can install the compiler via:

-    $ go get github.com/skx/bfcc

-Once installed execute the compiler like so to produce the default executable at `./a.out`:

-    $ bfcc ./examples/mandelbrot.bf

-Rather than compile, then run, you can add `-run` to your invocation:

-    $ bfcc -run ./examples/bizzfuzz.bf

-Finally if you prefer you can specify an output name for the compiled result:

-    $ bfcc [-run] ./examples/bizzfuzz.bf ./bf

 ## Speed